January 7, 2020

 Important, FRESH and Historic Factory Engraved, Gold Inlaid and "HED" Initialed Savage Model 1899 Lever Action Rifle with Deep Relief Carved Stock and Matching Monogrammed Case Presented to Detroit Automaker Horace Dodge, Co-Founder of the Dodge Brothers Motor Company

 The rotary magazine of the lever action rifle helped it function smoothly and seamlessly.
-It was the first hammerless lever action gun and used a spring loaded firing pin that was quick to respond to a trigger pull.
+It was the first lever action gun that was hammerless and used a spring loaded firing pin that was quick to respond to a trigger pull.
 These improvements on the lever action design were beyond impressive and Savage chambered the innovative gun in the advanced ammunition choices of .303 Savage and .30-30 Winchester.

 The gun has dozens of different models and version that were released during its long reign.
 The gun did not cease manufacturing until 1998.